AdityaBhagat05/climb-the-corporate-ladder/README.md

 Unlike traditional workshops and online courses, this project:
 - Adapts to individual needs
 - Provides **real-time AI feedback**
 - Gamifies the learning process with engaging scenarios

 ---

 ## Highlights
-- **LangGraph AI Agents** for dynamic feedback
+- **LangGraph GenAI Agents** create adaptable and dynamic high pressure scenarios to test users
-- **AI confidence scoring** with measurable progress
+- **AI evaluation, scoring and feedback** provide measurable results and areas of improvement to users.
-- Evaluates **tone, clarity, and assertiveness**
+- Evaluates **Voice clarity,tone,Posture and body language** for comprehensive improvement.
-- **Posture, body language, and facial expression analysis** via video integration
+- Measurable results.
+Based on local tests conducted with a focus group of 10, an average self-assessed **15% improvement** was seen.

 ---